 One of the powerful tools that we often forget is our breathing.
 For example, by increasing the length of your exhalations, you can affect the sympathetic nervous system and return to a feeling of peace and security.
 At the same time, you turn off the instinctive response of the sympathetic nervous system called "Fight or flight".

 People often try to over-control everything in their lives.
-It gives them a sense of security or power (and ultimately security as well).
-The basic element of resilience is the ability to accept those elements that you cannot control in a given situation and not spend your mental and emotional energy on them.
+It gives them a sense of security or power (and ultimately protection as well).
+The essential element of resilience is the ability to accept those elements that you cannot control in a given situation and not spend your mental and emotional energy on them.
 This practice of acceptance does not mean surrender, but it allows you to focus your energy on those aspects that are within your control.